nortonvanz/cookiecutter/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project (deploy related).
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── data           <- Scripts to download or generate data (train df) │   │   └── make_dataset.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+│   ├── features       <- Scripts to turn raw data into features for modeling (pkl features) │   │   └── build_features.py
 │   │
 │   ├── models         <- Scripts to train models and then use trained models to make